Dinorush/ExtraWeaponCustomization/README.md

 - Backstab Multi: Applies a multiplier to backstab damage.
 - Charge Exponent: Modifies the exponent applied to melee charge attacks.
 [Melee]
 - Data Swap: Toggles archetype and audio on a trigger.
 [Gun]
+- EMP Immunity: Makes the gear immune to ExtraEnemyCustomization EMP effects.
 - Enforce Fire Rate: Fires more bullets per frame to match the exact fire rate.
 [Player]
 - Hitmarker Cooldown: Sets a cooldown on how frequently the weapon can generate hitmarkers.
 [Player]
 - Hold Burst: Releasing the trigger ends a burst early.
 [Player]